Ultraplot/ultraplot/docs/configuration.rst

 Matplotlib settings
 -------------------

-Matplotlib settings are natively stored in the `~matplotlib.rcParams` dictionary.
-UltraPlot makes this dictionary available in the top-level namespace as `~ultraplot.config.rc_matplotlib`.
-All matplotlib settings can also be changed with `~ultraplot.config.rc`.
+Matplotlib settings are natively stored in the :obj:`~matplotlib.rcParams` dictionary.
+UltraPlot makes this dictionary available in the top-level namespace as :obj:`~ultraplot.config.rc_matplotlib`.
+All matplotlib settings can also be changed with :obj:`~ultraplot.config.rc`.
 Details on the matplotlib settings can be found on `this page <ug_rcmpl_>`_.

 .. _ug_rcUltraPlot: